 Hi there everybody.
-I have another easy, dish for you today Sausage Plait With A Twist!
-What’s the twist???
-Sundried tomatoes and thyme!!
+I have another easy, dish for you today Sausage Plait With A Twist.
+What’s the twist?
+Sundried tomatoes and fresh thyme.

 The addition of sundried tomatoes and thyme to pork sausage meat gives this sausage plait a deep savoury flavour.
 Ideal for a mid week meal, perfect for a buffet and portable for picnics!!

 Now I have used a special roller, to create the lattice pattern on the top of the Sausage Plait.
 I bought it 20+ years ago.
 I’ve just had a quick peek on Amazon and they sell them for about £5.
 Which is probably about what I paid all those years ago!!!